BillDuke13/cosyvoice-ray-serve-api/docs/DOCKER.md

 3. **Clean Image**: Removes package lists after installation
 4. **Isolated Environment**: Provides process isolation

+## Audio Processing

+The Docker container includes all necessary components for audio processing:

+1. **FFmpeg**: Used for audio format conversion, particularly for MP3 encoding
+2. **Sox**: Used for audio processing and manipulation
+3. **TorchAudio**: PyTorch's audio processing library

+The API uses these components to:
+- Process reference audio files for voice cloning
+- Convert generated audio to MP3 format for efficient delivery
+- Support streaming audio generation with real-time MP3 encoding
+- Validate and normalize audio data

 ## Performance Optimization

 The container is optimized for performance: